 In 1970, the AFL merged with the powerful National Football League and what followed was not very kind to the Oilers.
 They struggled to find any success as part of the AFC, but the end of the decade saw stars Elvin Bethea, Billy "White Shoes" Johnson and Earl Campbell take the team to AFC Championship games in 1978 and 1979.
 The franchise's time in Houston is marked with seasons where the team finished with good records only to ultimately fall short in the playoffs.
 By 1995, owner Bud Adams wanted to get a new stadium in Houston but was denied the opportunity.
 He made the decision to relocate the team to Nashville, a city that would build him the state-of-the-art stadium he was looking for.
 Officially heading to Nashville in 1997, the now Tennessee Oilers played two seasons at Vanderbilt Stadium, finishing both seasons 8-8.

 In 1999 a new era began in Tennessee.
-The franchise officially changed its name to the Titans and moved into their new stadium, Adelphia Coliseum (now known as LP Field).
+The franchise officially changed its name to the Titans and moved into their new stadium, Adelphia Coliseum (now known as Nissan Stadium).
 Steve McNair and Eddie George led the Titans to an impressive 13-3 record.
-They advanced through the playoffs and to the conference championship, where they beat their division rival Jacksonville Jaguars 33-14 to advance to their first Super Bowl.
-In Super Bowl XXXIV, the Titans faced the St. Louis Rams in one of the best championship games ever played.
-McNair completed a pass to wide receiver Kevin Dyson, who was tackled at the one-yard line as time expired, giving the Rams the victory 23-16.
+They advanced through the playoffs to Super Bowl XXXIV, which they ultimately lost.

 In the years since the team has struggled to find that same success, but new players including Jake Locker and Chris Johnson hope to bring the Vince Lombardi Trophy to Nashville soon!